 The CSGA Pace of Play policy has been implemented to make contestants aware of their position on the golf course.
 The objective of this policy is to eliminate groups playing five-hour rounds.
 Players understanding the policy will become aware of their groups position on the course and over time begin to fix their own problems without an official putting the group on the clock.

 The CSGA directs that players should report to the starter five minutes prior to their starting time to receive competition and course information.
 Rule 6-3a provides: “The player must start at the time established by the Committee.”
-The penalty for breach of Rule 6-3a is disqualification.
-However, as a condition of the competition, the Committee has adopted the Note to Rule 6-3a, which states: “ If the player arrives at his starting point ready to play within five minutes after his starting time, in the absence of circumstances which warrant waiving the penalty of disqualification as provided in Rule 33-7, the penalty of failure to start on time is loss of the first hole in match play or two strokes in stroke play.
-Penalty for lateness beyond five minutes is disqualification.”
+If a player arrives at his starting point, ready to play, within five minutes after his starting time, the penalty for failure to start on time is loss of the first hole in match play or two strokes at the first hole in stroke play.
+Otherwise, the penalty for breach of this Rule is disqualification.

 All CSGA officials will be given a spreadsheet with every pairing group’s expected time of completion for each hole.
-In the event that an official notices a group out of position or behind time they will inform the roving rules official and/or OIC of that group’s status.
-At this time the roving rules official and/or OIC will inform the group of their position and that the group needs to speed up their pace.
-This group is also subject to be put on the clock without further notice.
+In the event that an official notices a group out of position and more than five (5) minutes behind their allotted time par they will inform a roving rules official and/or the OIC of that group’s status.
+At this time the OIC will inform or instruct a roving rules official to inform the group of their position and that the group has two(2) holes to get back into position or be inside their allotted time par.
+If the group does not meet either of these criteria after two(2) holes, they will be put on the clock.
+Each player will be timed individually according to the standards outlined below.
+The group will remain on the clock until the group has either gotten back into position or is inside of their allotted time par.

 The timing of a player’s stroke will begin when he has had a reasonable opportunity to reach his ball, it is his turn to play and he can play without interference or distraction.